deepakducatvikaspuri/syllabus/angular-syllabus.md

 # Reactive: Creating a Custom Async Validator
 # Reactive: Reacting to Status or Value Changes
 # Reactive: Setting and Patching Values

-## Making Http Requests
-# Module Introduction
-# How Does Angular Interact With Backends?
-# The Anatomy of a Http Request
-# Backend (Firebase) Setup
-# Sending a POST Request
-# GETting Data
-# Using RxJS Operators to Transform Response Data
-# Using Types with the HttpClient
-# Outputting Posts
-# Showing a Loading Indicator
-# Using a Service for Http Requests
-# Services & Components Working Together
-# Sending a DELETE Request
-# Handling Errors
-# Using Subjects for Error Handling
-# Using the catchError Operator
-# Error Handling & UX
-# Setting Headers
-# Adding Query Params
-# Observing Different Types of Responses
-# Changing the Response Body Type
-# Introducing Interceptors
-# Manipulating Request Objects
-# Response Interceptors
-# Multiple Interceptors

 ## Authentication & Route Protection in Angular
 # Module Introduction